Self build housing

 There are several routes to building your own home and the level of involvement you have can vary greatly depending which way you choose.
 Some people wish to manage the design and construction process and do the building and labouring work themselves while others commission a contractor to do it for them.

 Projects range from individual homes on single plots to group projects on larger sites.

 To understand what type of self build is best for you and your budget please visit the Self Build Portal:

-The Self-Build and Custom Housebuilding Regulations 2016 have allowed local authorities to set local eligibility criteria ("a local connection test") and to set fees for joining the register.
-We are introducing a local connection test and fees and from 1st November 2017 the register will be divided into two parts.
+The Self-Build and Custom Housebuilding Regulations 2016 allowed local authorities to set local eligibility criteria ("a local connection test") and charge fees for joining the register.

 In order to register you must meet the basic eligibility criteria set by Central Government:

 - A British citizen, a national of a EEA State other than the UK, or a national of Switzerland